Social Democratic Party of Switzerland: In government

 In the 1943 Swiss federal election, the SP achieved the greatest electoral success in its history and became the largest parliamentary group.
 Ernst Nobs was the first member of SP to be elected to the Federal Council.
 With introduction of the Old-age and survivors' insurance, a further demand dating back to the time of the Landesstreik was achieved.
 After the failure of an SP referendum on economic reforms in 1953, the SP member of the Federal Council, Max Weber, and the general-secretary, David Farbstein, resigned.
 The SP remained in opposition until the introduction of the "magic formula" in 1959, which gave it two seats on the Federal Council.
 Since that time the SP has been a member of the grand coalition which governs Switzerland.
-In 1959, the fifth party platform was also agreed in which the party committed itself to reformist socialism on "democratic foundations".
+In 1959, the fifth party platform was also agreed in which the party committed itself to social democracy and democratic socialism.

 In the 1970s and 1980s, the SP gained new followers from the new social movements that arose from the protests of 1968, but lost part of their traditional voter base in the working class.
 This change led to fierce internal disputes and led to a decline in electoral success.
 After serious losses in the 1987 Swiss federal election, the SP was only the third-largest party in the National Council.
 This resulted in the foundation of a breakaway Democratic-Social Party, which was not a success.

 The sixth party platform was promulgated in 1982.
 This presented the party as a modern people's party that supported democratic socialism and had social justice as its highest goal.
 In 1983, the SP nominated Lilian Uchtenhagen as their candidate for the Federal Council, the first time that a woman had been a candidate.
 The parliamentary majority elected Otto Stich instead.
 Part of the party demanded that the SP withdraw from the governing coalition as a result of this, but this was rejected by a party conference.
 Ten years later in March 1993, Ruth Dreifuss was elected as the first SD woman to serve in the Federal Council.
 On that occasion too, the United Federal Assembly did not choose the official candidate of the SP (Christiane Brunner), but the unofficial candidate Dreifuss (the Brunner-Effekt).